 One of those originals, Frank Wisner, was a lawyer, a World War II spy, and a man who by the end of the 1950s would go mad.
 In a new history of the CIA called "Legacy of Ashes," New York Times reporter Tim Weiner traces some of the failings of the CIA today back to that founding generation.
 Weiner says men like Frank Wisner virtually invented America's clandestine service in the first days of the Cold War.

-Mr. TIM WEINER (Author, "Legacy of Ashes: The History of the CIA"): Frank Wisner was not interested in espionage, which is the core mission of the CIA.
+TIM WEINER: Frank Wisner was not interested in espionage, which is the core mission of the CIA.
 He was interested in covert action, making kings and breaking them, changing the world instead of knowing the world.
 And that got the United States into a good deal of trouble.

 YDSTIE: And Wisner actually sacrificed hundreds of lives trying to do this during the Korean War.

 WEINER: And instead they took thousands of recruited foreign agents, Koreans, Chinese, other Asians, and hundreds of recruited foreign agents from Eastern and Central Europe and Russia.
 And they put them into planes and they strapped on parachutes and they flung them out into the darkness.
 And they died.

 YDSTIE: What's astounding about this is that Wisner sent people in and never heard from them again and he kept doing it.
 He didn't stop and say this isn't working, we're sacrificing lives.

 WEINER: The CIA was a new organization.
 They didn't really know what they were doing.
 They had to learn by doing and learn from their mistakes.
 And during the first 15 years running up to the Bay of Pigs, there were plenty.